webability-go/xmodules/README.md

 The released modules are actually:

-- context: is used to contextualize a xamboo session (hit of server) to a specific set of pointers to caches, databases, logs, config files, etc.
+- context: is used to contextualize a xamboo session (hit of server) to a specific set of pointers to caches, databases, logs, config files, etc. so you will use the correct set of data and tables on the correct site.

 import "github.com/webability-go/xmodules/context"